 Married students, or those 21 years of age or older, are considered independent by the Student Records and Registration Office.
 Unmarried students or those under the age of 21 who are not claimed as dependents by their parents or guardians on the most recent Federal Income Tax form, must submit an Affidavit of Independent Status to be considered independent.

 Students also may submit a Waiver of Independent Status which authorizes parental access to student grades regardless of the dependency status of a student.

-Employees should avoid releasing "personal identifyable information" or confidential information without the expressed written consent of the student.
-Personal identifyable information includes but is not limited to:
+Practical Application of FERPA Policy for Employees: Employees should avoid releasing "personally identifiable information" or confidential information without the expressed written consent of the student.
+Personally identifiable information includes but is not limited to:

 Professors wishing to write a letter of recommendation that may include specific academic information for a particular student should request that the student complete the Letter of Recommendation Release Form.

 Email specific FERPA questions to firstname.lastname@example.org